StarCrusher96/Kerbal-Star-Systems-2/README.md

 >Despite this, accusations are being repeated months later.
 The issue has long been resolved.
 What remains is people intentionally keeping the conflict alive, that speaks for itself.

 >Addendum:
 Per persistent request by Mrpasta44, we apologize publicly for any inconvenience.
 I never intended for this to happen, and I acted immediately to correct it once I became aware.
 However, given the severity of the threats we received and how we were treated, I believe we (me and the KSS2 team) have already done more than enough to fix things.
-If cooperation and dialogue had been chosen from the start, this entire situation could have been resolved quickly and respectfully.
+If true cooperation and dialogue had been chosen from the start, this entire situation could have been resolved quickly and respectfully.
 This will be our final word on the matter.

 > 🤖 **About Tools & Workflow**:
 > Software like Photoshop Generative Fill, Grand Designer, and Substance Designer are used to speed up iteration and detailing.